 We uncover market-gaps or user pain-points by identifying CIV (Challenging, Important or Valuable) problems specific to that domain.
 We employ a standardized process to elicit relevant information from SMEs and succinctly describe each CIV Problem.

-We then define Core Functionality (CFs) which the product will implement in order to address each CIV Problem.
+We then define Core Functions (CFs) which the product will implement in order to address each CIV Problem.
 Through a combination of CIV Problems and CFs, we are in a position to analyze the product-market fit in an objective, standardized fashion.
 A CIV problem without any CFs is a remaining gap, while a CF which doesn’t address a CIV problem represents unnecessary complexity within the solution.

 Once we have articulated the product-market fit, we turn our attention (and most of our time) towards identifying the Important Technical Decisions (ITDs) that will provide the core functionality in the most effective way.